Derby: Green belt

 Derby has a green belt area defined to the north and east of the city, first drawn up in the 1950s, to prevent convergence with the surrounding towns and villages.
 It extends for several miles into the counties of Derbyshire and Nottinghamshire, covering much of the area up to Nottingham.

 Climate

-Derby's climate is classified as warm and temperate.
-There is precipitation even during the driest month.
-This location is classified as Cfb according to the Köppen climate classification.
-Under the Köppen climatic classification Derby has an oceanic climate along with the rest of the British Isles.
-The average annual temperature is 9.7 °C. Precipitation averages 694 mm.

-The highest temperature ever recorded in Derby was 34.1 C, recorded at Markeaton Park on 3 August 1990.
+Derby's climate is classified as a warm and temperate oceanic climate (Cfb) according to the Köppen climate classification, along with the rest of the British Isles.
+Precipitation averages 694 mm and there is precipitation even during the driest month.
+The average annual temperature is 9.7 °C and the highest temperature ever recorded in Derby was 34.1 C, recorded at Markeaton Park on 3 August 1990.